opencovid-19/main/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/Naereen/StrapDown.js.svg)](https://github.com/opencovid-19/data/graphs/contributors)
 [![GitHub issues](https://img.shields.io/github/issues/Naereen/StrapDown.js.svg)](https://github.com/opencovid-19/data/issues)

-> This is Open Source global community project that is targeted at FIGHTING against COVID-19 TOGETHER! </br> </br> The only guideline for Opeb Covid19 Project is to build tools and applications that enable others to fight against the Coronavirus.
+> This is Open Source global community project that is targeted at FIGHTING against COVID-19 TOGETHER!

+The only guideline for Open Covid19 Project is to build tools and applications that enable others to fight against the Coronavirus.

 **We Are At War**
 As you are aware the world is experience a generational event going though a global pandemic that will have numerous impacts on society as we know it.
 It is for this reason we would like to come together to help FIGHT COVID-19 by any means necessary.